Gmail and Yahoo join forces to help the sending community

 - Ensure wanted mail is being sent

-- Send emails to recipients who expect to hear from you.
-Send wanted emails.
+- Send emails to recipients who are expecting to hear from you and only send wanted emails

 Those are the best practices we (and our email deliverability colleagues across the industry) preach every single day.
 We hammer these concepts home to the point where our internal colleagues are sick of hearing us say these things.

 The full standards which are currently planned to go into effect in February 2024 can be found on their support page.
 I applaud their want to share these types of specifics with senders.
 Legitimate marketers now have a target to aim for – and hopefully, most will be aiming for far above that.